 specifications in their identified target band(s) in the CA document.

 The IEEE 802.19 WG shall have one vote in WG letter ballots that include CA documents.
-As part of its ballot comments, the IEEE 802.19 WG will verify the CA methodology was applied

-appropriately and reported correctly.

-The ballot group makes the determination on whether the coexistence necessary for the standard or amendment has been met.

-A representative of the IEEE 802.19 WG should vote in all wireless Sponsor ballots that are in

-the scope of the IEEE 802.19 coexistence WG
+The IEEE 802.19 WG evaluates the CA document, and submits comments on the CA document to the WG letter ballot.

 14.1.2 Coexistence

-A WG proposing a wireless project shall demonstrate coexistence through the preparation of a Coexistence Assurance (CA) document unless it is not applicable.
+A WG proposing a wireless project shall prepare a Coexistence Assessment (CA) document unless it is not applicable.

 a) Will the WG create a CA document as part of the WG balloting process as described in